MisterVladimir/endocytosis/README.rst

 Acknowledgments
 ==================

-Joël Lamiere, at the time working in Julian Berro's lab at Yale
+Joël Lamiere, at the time working in Julian Berro's lab at Yale provided the microscopy data.